wfjm/w11/doc/README.txt

       - renamed RRI_LAM -> RB_LAM in all ibus devices
       - renamed CLK     -> I_CLK50 in all top level nexys2 and s3board designs

-    - migrate to ibus protocol verion 2
+    - migrate to ibus protocol version 2
       - in ib_mreq use now aval,re,we,rmw instead of req,we,dip
       - basic ibus transaction now takes 2 cycles, one for address select, one for data exchange.
 This avoids too long logic paths in the ibus logic.